webability-go/xamboo/README.md

 v1.5.1 - 2021-02-15
 -----------------------
-- The config system van now reload the hosts and component configuration without restarting the server.
+- The config system can now reload the hosts and component configuration without restarting the server.
   Configuration changes will apply inmediatly at reload and affect all the new requests.
+- Manual enhanced with new changes
+- Added function StartHost to Component interface, called when the host is started up (only once)
+- List of components of Host is now a map[string]*ComponentDef to modify the components dynamically
+- New GetHost function added to the config

 v1.5.0 - 2021-02-15
 -----------------------